The Zillow API key you’re looking for doesn’t exist anymore. Zillow killed it on September 30, 2021.

 Step 1: Sign up.
 Go to zillapi.com and click “Get API key.”
 Enter your email.
 Zillapi uses passwordless auth, so there’s no password to create or remember.

 Step 2: Click the magic link.
-Check your inbox.
+Check your inbox (and your spam folder, because some email providers are cautious with new senders).
 Click the login link.
 It opens your dashboard.

 Step 3: Create a key.
 In the dashboard, go to API Keys and click “Create new key.”
+Give it a name like “dev” or “production.”
 Copy the key immediately.
 It looks like zk_AbCdEf... and won’t be shown again after you close the dialog.

 Step 4: Make your first call.
 Open a terminal and run: